On the night before the official SAT or ACT, you’re likely feeling the pressure.

-Staying up late to study will only make you tired and careless the next day.
+Staying up late to study will only make you tired the next day.
 Without sleep, your judgement is impaired, and you will end up making silly mistakes or taking longer to understand a question than normal.

 Tip #5.
 Make no big changes to your routine.

 The night or morning before a big test is not the time to try out a new routine.
 It could – and usually does – end up backfiring in a major way.
 This rule applies to almost all of your habits:

 - Test-Taking Techniques: If you haven’t used a new method or solving technique before, don’t decide the night before a test to change the way you take the test.